ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/value-setters/index.md

 <grid-example title='Value Setters' name='example-setters' type='generated'></grid-example>

-## Read Only Edit
+## Read Only Grid

-Read Only Edit is a mode in the grid whereby Cell Editing will not update the data inside the grid.
+Read Only is a mode in the grid whereby Cell Editing will not update the data inside the grid.
 Instead the grid fires `cellEditRequest` events allowing the application to process the update request.
-To enable this mode, set the grid property `readOnlyEdit=true`.
+To enable this mode, set the grid property `readOnlyGrid=true`.

 [[only-javascript]]
 |```ts
 |const gridOptions = {
-|    readOnlyEdit: true,
+|    readOnlyGrid: true,
 |    onCellEditRequest: event => {
 |        console.log('Cell Editing updated a cell, but the grid did nothing!');
 |        // the application should update the data somehow